covalenthq/goldrush-decoder/README.md

 1.  `/api/v1`: The default endpoint for the v1 of the server.
 A header of the key `x-covalent-api-key` with the value as the [Covalent API key](https://www.covalenthq.com/platform/apikey/) is **mandatory** for the Decoder to work.

-    1.  `/tx/decode`: Decodes a transaction of a network.
+    1.  `/tx/decode`: Decodes a transaction of a chain.

         Expects the JSON body:

-        1.  `network`: The chain name of the transaction
+        1.  `chain_name`: The chain name of the transaction
         2.  `tx_hash`: Hash of the transaction to be decoded.

         ```bash